 Object to represent

-After a user clicks the Add to Google Wallet button to add event ticket, the
+After a user clicks the Add to Google Wallet button to add offer, the

 API inserts an